Cessna A-37 Dragonfly: Vietnam War

+The A-37Bs were all newly built airframes that were considerably stronger than those of the A-37A, capable of pulling six g instead of five, and were built to have a longer fatigue life of 4,000 hours.
+Field experience would demonstrate that 7,000 hours between overhauls could be tolerated.
+The A-37B weighed almost twice as much as the T-37C; a remarkable fraction of the loaded weight, 5800 lb, could be external stores.
+In practice, the A-37B usually operated with at least two and sometimes four underwing fuel tanks to improve combat endurance.
 The A-37B added a refueling probe to the nose, leading to pipes wrapped around the lower lip of the canopy, for probe-and-drogue aerial refueling.
 This was an unusual fit for USAF aircraft, which traditionally are configured for boom refueling.
 Other improvements included updated avionics, a redesigned instrument panel to make the aircraft easier to fly from either seat, an automatic engine inlet de-icing system, and revised landing gear.
 Like its predecessors, the A-37B was not pressurized.

-The A-37 required a relatively low amount of maintenance compared to contemporary fighters—only two hours of maintenance for each hour of flight time.
-This was partially due to multiple access panels in strategic locations.
+In order to accommodate the increased weight, the A-37B was powered by General Electric J85-GE-17A engines, providing 2850 lbf thrust each.
+These engines were canted slightly outward and downward to improve single-engine handling.
+Air commando pilots in Vietnam operating the A-37A had found single-engine cruise an effective means of improving their flight endurance.
+Modifications were made to control surfaces to improve handling.
+To improve aircraft and crew survivability, the A-37B was fitted with redundant elevator control runs that were placed as far apart as possible.
+The ejection seats were armored, the cockpit was lined with nylon flak curtains, and foam-filled self-sealing fuel tanks were installed.
+To extend endurance, pilots were authorized to fly the A-37 on only one active engine, an uncommon practice outside of emergency situations at that time.

 The 20 mm GPU-2/A and AMD 30 mm cannon pods were tested with favorable results on the A-37B, but reports indicate that such pods were either seldom or never used in operation.